gnaudio/jabra-browser-integration/docs/developer_internals.md

 # Developer information

 This document contains various implementation details of interest to developers and advanced integrators of the browser sdk.
 Normal users of the Jabra client API should not need this information.

 ## Internal message format between API, Extension and Chromehost

-All communication between API, Extension and chromehost is based on message passing of basically the same json structure.
+All communication between API, Extension and chromehost is based on message passing of basically the same json structure as documented in typescript format below:

 General message format:
 ```typescript